 OISP funds the Internationalizing the Curriculum of a Major (ICM) grant, which is designed to enhance internationalization of the undergraduate student experience.
 The emphasis of ICM grants is developing rigorous, innovative approaches in teaching, learning, and research that strengthen the integration of global content and cross-cultural competence within the curriculum of a major.
 ICM grants are administered jointly by OISP and the International Studies Advisory Council (ISAC).
 Up to $30,000 will be allocated.
 The goal is to create greater opportunities for exposing students to the breadth of cultures and languages, and to expand their exposure to, and familiarity with, global issues and diverse international perspectives.
 The ICM grants may focus on interdisciplinary approaches to internationalizing the major.

-The Office of International Studies and Programs has established a grant to support the creation of new faculty-led study abroad programs.
+OISP has established a grant to support the creation of new faculty-led study abroad programs.
 This grant will support costs associated with development and implementation of new study abroad programs.
 Two grant categories are available:

 OISP has established an international travel grant program in the amount of $20,000 for the academic year 2019–2020.
 The FITG seeks to support initiatives/activities that contribute to the internationalization of the University and that are consistent with the global dimensions of the University's strategic plan –Educate, Connect, Elevate.
 Ten grants of up to $2,000 each will be awarded.